bashawhm/taft/README.md

 The Pascal files in the examples/ directory were used to test the compiler and it's output.
 As well, files from the tests/ directory were used to supliment the testing.
 The files were run through the compiler to generate the output, which was then compiled to a binary by clang version 1001.0.46.4 on Mac OS 10.14.
-If one wishes to use GCC to compile the assembly, one should remove the lines `.globl _main` and rename the `_main` function to `main`.
+If one wishes to use GCC on Linux to compile the assembly, one should remove the lines `.globl _main` and rename the `_main` function to `main`.

 ## Features
 (1.0) Lexical Analysis